mighty-gerbils/gerbil-poo/doc/poo.md

     hash-consed word-granular (rather than bitwise) patricia tree datastructures are used for shapes.

   * Better debugging for circular definitions with a variant of hash-ensure-ref that detects them.

+  * Make sure this works well with constant-folding in the underlying compiler.